Plan cloud hybrid search for SharePoint in Microsoft 365

 Before you get going, you should read Learn about the search topology for cloud hybrid search to familiarize yourself with the search components in a search architecture for cloud hybrid search.

-Step 1: How much on-premises content can I index in Office 365?
+Step 1: How much on-premises content can I index in Microsoft 365?

 Step 2: What size cloud search architecture do I need?